Pat Weaver: Career

 In 1985, Pat Weaver was inducted into the Television Hall of Fame.

-Personal life
+Personal life and death

 Weaver married Elizabeth Inglis in 1942.
 She was born Desiree Mary Lucy Hawkins (daughter of Alan G. Hawkins and Margaret I. Hunt) on July 10, 1913, in Colchester, Essex, England; and died on August 25, 2007, in Santa Barbara, California.
 She made her screen debut in Borrowed Clothes (1934) as well as a number of small parts in some of Alfred Hitchcock's early movies.
 She reached the high point of her career when she co-starred with Bette Davis in William Wyler's movie The Letter.
 She retired from acting when she married in 1942.
 The couple had two children, Trajan Victor Charles Weaver and actress Sigourney Weaver (born Susan Alexandra Weaver).

-Pat Weaver died in 2002 of natural causes at his home in Santa Barbara, at age 93.
+Pat Weaver died in 2002 of natural causes at his home in Santa Barbara at age 93.